I Felt the Warmth on This Morn

 where they ended His physical life in a violent way.

-Tears flowed on the face of all His friends,
+Tears flowed on the faces of all His friends,

 The injustice was unspeakable.